asinghvi17/EHTDimensionalData.jl/README.md

 [![Coverage](https://codecov.io/gh/EHTJulia/EHTDimensionalData.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/EHTJulia/EHTDimensionalData.jl)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-This package is an extension of [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl) which provides an intuitive, self-descriptive ND-labeld data structures for Julia.
+This package is an extension of [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl) which provides intuitive, self-descriptive, ND-labeled data structures for Julia.
 This package works as a higher layer of DimensionalData.jl by reexporting its ecosystem through [Reexport.jl](https://github.com/simonster/Reexport.jl) with a set of custom functions for DimArray and DimStack data types including potential overwrites of some methods.

 ## Installation
-Assuming that you already have Julia correctly installed, it suffices to import EHTUtils.jl in the standard way:
+Assuming that you already have Julia correctly installed, it suffices to import EHTDimensionalData.jl in the standard way:

 ```julia
 using Pkg